alchemyplatform/aa-sdk/site/packages/aa-signers/lit-protocol/authenticate.md

   rpcUrl: RPC_URL,
 });

-await litSigner.authenticate({
+// returns a `SessionSigMap` regardless of using an auth sig or session signature const authDetails = await litSigner.authenticate({
   context: SESSION_SIGS,
 });

-let authDetails = await litSigner.getAuthDetails(); // returns a `SessionSigMap` regardless of using an auth sig or session signature
 ```

 :::